laravel/nova-docs/3.0/search/scout-integration.md

 ### Disabling Scout Search

-You can customize Nova to disable Scout Search for specific Resource if needed by overriding `usesScout()` method on the `Resource` class:
+You may disable Scout search support for a specific resource by defining a `usesScout` method on the resource class:

 ```php
 /**